 - New Zealand – Everyone speaks English here, and all American expats will tell you that lifestyle is similar to the one in the USA.
 Some differences, yet, exist.
 The cost of living is a bit higher in the Land of Kiwis, while income levels are lower.
 There are plenty of advantages that compensate for these disadvantages – quality welfare, low crime rate, state-sponsored healthcare, and various employment options.

 - If you’re looking for the easiest countries to move to (just across the border), Canada and Mexico are among the top ten regions.
 Whether you want a stable economy, excellent education, or affordable healthcare (Canada) or, on the other hand, laid back lifestyle and low maintenance expenses (Mexico), you can achieve your dreams with relaxed visa requirements.

 If you’re an American citizen who lives overseas, you’ll likely need to file a tax return even if you haven’t been in the US for years and earned no money there.
 If your income for the previous year was above a certain threshold, you have to file IRS Form 1040 and relevant programs.
 Luckily, the US has tax treaties with lots of foreign countries, so people can avoid double taxation.
 Before you pack your belongings, do research about these countries and have peace of mind about your prospective destination.

 Hit the Road and Enjoy Your Future Life

 Now, when you know how to move to another country and do all the necessary research, you can throw a goodbye party.
-Uncertainty and expectations will be with you until you reach your prospective destination.
+When moving internationally uncertainty and expectations will be with you until you reach your prospective destination.
 After that, you’ll enjoy all the amenities of your future life relaxed and stress-free.
 And we’re sure our guide will be helpful in your pursuit of happiness.